[Robert J. Sawyer] SCIENCE FICTION WRITER

 • 1988: "The Gift" (SF) by Pat Forde of Waterloo, Ontario.
 Novella/Novelette, December 1987.

-Given annually by the British Science Fiction Association.
+Voted on by members of the British Science Fiction Association.

 • 1977: Brontomek!
 (SF) by Michael Coney of Sidney, British Columbia.
 Gollancz, 1976.